Monday, January 20, 2025

 Eleventh-century trade routes

-Adapted from a plan in Un Jour de plus à Paris zoom (please scroll down)
+Adapted from a plan in Un jour de plus à Paris zoom.

 1. The east-west route dates from the Gauls.
-Supplying the merchants and their animals encouraged local production, and explains why the right bank has always been more commercial than the left (except under the Romans, when the main route led to Rome).
+Supplying a caravan with its merchants, their wives, servants and animals with food, plus renewing carts, ropes, footwear and clothing and provisions and articles for the elites that grow up in response to the traders, explains why the right bank has always been more commercial than the left (except under the Romans, when the main route led to Rome).

-Following this route is the Grand Axiswhich by starting at the eastern end of the Louvre palace to merge with the horizon is one of the most influential urban designs of all time.
-The grandiose squares of the 19th century, built to let soldiers gather before confronting street rebellions in working-class eastern Paris, lie along that line as well.
+Following this route is the Grand Axis: By starting at the eastern end of the Louvre palace and merging with the horizon to symbolize power, it is one of the most influential urban designs of all time.
+The grandiose squares of the 19th century, built to let soldiers gather to confront insurrections in working-class eastern Paris, lie along that line.

-2. The Romans' north / south route still cuts through the city (becoming rues Saint-Martin / Saint Jacques in the north and south respectively).
+2. The Romans' north / south route still cuts through the city (becoming rues Saint-Martin / Saint Jacques in the north and south).

 Ramparts encircled the growing town: